Tag Archives: glen-jackman

 Key Doctrinal Heresies of the SDA Church

-As we seek to follow only the wisdom and enlightenment of our Lord, I want to note that we love Seventh-day Adventists, and hereby ponder the Word of Christ by whom Truth alone is known: In John 17:19, Jesus states, “For their sakes I consecrate myself, that they also may be sanctified in truth.”
+As we seek to follow only the wisdom and enlightenment of our Lord, I want to note that we love Seventh-day Adventists (SDAs), and hereby ponder the Word of Christ by whom Truth alone is known: In John 17:19, Jesus states, “For their sakes I consecrate myself, that they also may be sanctified in truth.”
+Generally, SDAs individually love the Lord, worship Christ joyfully, and the majority do not understand the concept of Truth versus heresy because they are not trained in theology nor study their doctrines comparatively with the bible only.
+Many are influenced by the early pioneers of the Seventh-day Adventist Church, primarily Ellen G. White, and the General Conference leadership that continues to rely on her interpretations rather than reform.
+After reading this, check out how Groupthink influences our paradigm.

 Seventh-day Adventism (SDA) holds several doctrines that are considered heretical by both Reformed and Orthodox Christian traditions.
 Truth made known by Christ’s Spirit offers us purification — Sanctification by His Truth – Scripture without compromise.
 All true doctrine is delineated and cross-referenced only by The Sharper and most Active Word of God.
 Praise be to Jesus Christ our Lord!
 Glory alone be to Him as we weigh the Truth.